Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Theory

 \section{Theory}

-The theory for diffusion-limited growth of an isotropic spherical crystal in an isothermal solution is developed in Ref.~\cite{Langer1980}.
-The central result used here is that the radial growth velocity, $dR/dt$, is given by
+The theory for the diffusion-limited growth of an isotropic spherical crystal in an isothermal solution is developed in Ref.~\cite{Langer1980}.
+Briefly, the dimensionless concentration field $u$ is presumed to follow the diffusion equation in the quasistatic limit,